Michigan Osteopathic Association Governance

 Board of Trustees

-The Board of Trustees consists of the President, President-elect, the two immediate Past Presidents, an Intern/Resident Trustee, a Student Trustee and such number of additional Trustees that the total number of Trustees shall be thirteen (13).
+The Board of Trustees consists of the President, President-elect, one immediate Past President, an Intern/Resident Trustee, a Student Trustee and such number of additional Trustees that the total number of Trustees shall be thirteen (12).
 The President-elect must have been a Trustee for at least one (1) year at the time of his/her nomination and election as President-elect.
 The Secretary-Treasurer shall be appointed by the President from the Board of Trustees.
-Each Past President shall serve as Trustee for the period of two (2) years from the time of retirement from the office of President.

 Link: MOA Board of Trustees